Alfresco/alfresco-build-tools/docs/pre-commit-hooks.md

       - id: helm-lint
 ```

 Helm lint examine a chart for potential issues and verify the chart is well-formed.
-Use --strict to return an error for the step if a chart isn't formatted properly.

 ## Kubepug